As far as election years go, 2020 is a big one! We are just weeks away from our Presidential Election.

 Visit a Presidential Library

-- Here in Southern California, families can visit two different sites.
+- Here in Southern California, families can visit two different sites – the Ronald Reagan Presidential Library and Museum and the Richard Nixon Presidential Library and Museum.
 Regardless of your political affiliation, visits to these two libraries provide an opportunity for children to learn about the daily responsibilities of a President, life inside the White House, and much more.

 And don’t forget, one of the best ways we teach our kids is through exposure.
 Keep the conversation going and don’t limit these activities and suggestions to election time.